The Adventures of Elmo in Grouchland: Casting

 All the puppeteers who performed the primary Sesame Street characters (such as Kevin Clash, Jerry Nelson, Caroll Spinney, and Fran Brill) were called to Wilmington, North Carolina, for the table read on May 19, 1998.
 The regular puppets were used for the normal Sesame Street characters, and puppets for assorted Grouches (including Grizzy) were designed and built by Mark Zezsotek.
 Paul Andrejco, Muppet designer for Bear in the Big Blue House, also designed Humungous Chicken.
 Sonia Manzano reprised her role as Maria, and Roscoe Orman reprised his role as Gordon.
 Vanessa Williams was cast as the Queen of Trash, and the hairstylist colored her hair green for the role.
 Mandy Patinkin was a last-minute replacement for Harland Williams, who was initially cast to play Huxley.
 For the role, the makeup artist designed false eyebrows for Patinkin to wear, making him appear to have bushier eyebrows than usual.

 Filming

 The film was shot over 30 days (starting May 26, 1998) at the EUE/Screen Gems studio in Wilmington.
 The set was raised so puppeteers could stand up rather than squat below street level, as usual.
-Filming wrapped and visual effects by D.Rez were added during the following month, and the Ernie and Bert scenes were later shot in New York in 1999, with Matt Vogel assisting Steve Whitmire in performing Ernie and Eric Jacobson assisting Frank Oz with Bert.
+Filming wrapped and visual effects by D.Rez were added during the following month, and Ernie and Bert's reassurance scenes were shot later in New York in 1999 following test screenings, with Matt Vogel assisting Steve Whitmire in performing Ernie and Eric Jacobson assisting Frank Oz with Bert.